A New York Times

 Don’t miss the beloved story of a community and its struggle to balance traditions and desires in a changing world.
 The little town of Anatevka will bustle with the sounds of mame-loshn in the Yiddish language adaptation of Fiddler.

-With direction by Oscar and Tony Award®-winner Joel Grey and the Yiddish translation by Shraga Friedman, this production “speaks to us all” (Newsday
+With direction by Oscar and Tony Award®-winner Joel Grey, this production “speaks to us all” (Newsday

 ).
 It has been hailed as “a richer, deeper interpretation” by The Wall Street Journal